 SREC II systems interconnected between January 8th, 2018 and November 26th, 2018 are subject to a 0.8 SREC factor and will therefore earn an SREC for every 1,250kWh.
 For information on how SREC factors are calculated, please refer to the Massachusetts Clean Energy Center’s online article.

 After receiving certification from the DOER and Production Tracking System (PTS), meter readings are reported to the PTS monthly.
 Systems under 10kW may report their own readings, whereas all systems over 10kW must have an approved Data Acquisition System (DAS).

 SRECs are minted by the New England Power Pool (NEPOOL) on a quarterly basis.
 Due to the quarterly minting, MA customers are eligible to receive SREC payments on a quarterly basis.
 The minting and payment schedule is below.
 Please don’t hesitate to reach out if you have any questions about the schedule.

 |SREC Generation Quarter||Application Submission Deadline||Minted by NEPOOL||Sol Systems Payment Month|

 |Q3: July, August, and September||November 15th||Jan.
 15th||February|

 |Q4: October, November, and December||February 15th||April 15th||May|

-For example, customers whose energy production passes a 1000 kWh threshold in Quarter 1 (January-March), will receive their Annuity or Combo payment on the last business day in May.
+For example, customers whose system earns an SREC in Quarter 1 (January-March) will receive their Annuity or Combo payment on the last business day in May.
 Brokerage customers will also receive payment in May if their SRECs are sold ahead of the May payment.